BadmWe/dspyt-webpage/dspyt/posts/blockchain-insights-with-parsiq-triggers-for-axie-infinity.md

 ## Score of the addresses (in-built PARSIQ function)

-In our AXS dataset on Ethereum we also obtained scores for addresses by using getScore in our trigger.What is interesting is that the system scores higher the Binance account (85) rather than Ronin Bridge (76).
+In our AXS dataset on Ethereum we also obtained scores for addresses by using `getScore` in our trigger.
+What is interesting is that the system scores higher the Binance account (85) rather than Ronin Bridge (76).
 Besides, the average address that transacts to Ronin has score of 79.
 For Binance this figure is 80.
 For outflows the number is 79 for Ronin and 77 for Binance.

 ## Further Resources and Related Posts